Gkarios/My-obsidian-notes/Geopolitics/How Ukraine became a market economy and democracy - Documentary coverage by Sarcasmitron.md

 Soviet Union collapses, coup happens.
 Russians declare a government of Russia.
 Ukraine declares independence 5 days after the coup.

 #### 1994 - Hungary, Czechoslovakia and Poland
 Not only did East Europe beg America to join NATO, but Poland **blackmailed** to join NATO.
 Bill Clinton was going to establish a partnership for peace inside Eastern Europe.
 However, Poland, Czechoslovakia and Hungary wanted NATO's article 5.
-The President of Poland made Boris Yeltsin sign a letter **while drunk** that Russia consents to Poland joining NATO.
+The President of Poland made Russian Boris Yeltsin sign a letter **while drunk** that Russia consents to Poland joining NATO.
 Polish politicians threaten to interfere with the US elections in favor of republicans (who were at the time not in office), and coerced Bill Clinton into letting those 3 countries into NATO.

 Russia was giving many mixed signals at the time.
-Their argument for not joining NATO was that they didn't want to fight if China attacks any NATO country.
+Their argument for not joining NATO was that they didn't want to fight if China attacks any NATO country, not for Russian defense.

 Bill Clinton made a confidential deal with Yeltsin for $4 billion, and ensured that no nuclear weapons will move to the 3 countries.
 This was announced in 1996 to help Bill Clinton's campaign in the US general elections.